Prajnabhandary/VITON/Readme.md

 ## Introduction

-Welcome to the Virtual Try-On Application!
-This innovative application allows users to visualize how different clothing items will look on them, leveraging advanced image processing and machine learning techniques.
+This application allows users to visualize how different clothing items will look on them, leveraging advanced image processing and machine learning techniques.
 By simply uploading images of themselves and the clothing item, users can see a realistic virtual try-on image.
 This document provides a comprehensive overview of the solution architecture, tools and models used, and detailed examples of input and output.

 ## Solution Architecture